lukesherwood/volunteerboard/TOTO.md

 **TODO:**
-authorization, can I remove logic from the views do you need to see /jobs jobs that are assigned? remove add, job functionality from jobs controller and routes? as well as event/job index? go around website adding further instructions and back buttons etc dont want to work this anymore not working if not org owner assigned should not be able to equal null!
+authorization, can I remove logic from the views go around website adding further instructions dont want to work this anymore not working if not org owner assigned should not be able to equal null!

 **Front-end**
 update devise views
 bootstrap alerts